spack/spack/lib/spack/docs/environments.rst

    #.
 The effect of configs on concretization can be tested using the
       ``spack env <env> spec`` command.

+   #.
+As shown above, the syntax ``{X}`` in config paths will
+      substitute the system environent variable named ``X``.
+This allows configs to be referenced either relative to the environment directory, or somewhere else on the filesystem.

 Loading Specs from env.yaml